 1. Her go to golf outfit is a flirty skort paired with a sleeveless top.

 2. Her favourite part about golfing is being with family and friends.

 3. She has golfed for over 17 years!

 The Great, Great Aunt / Inspo*

-Ada Mackenzie (1891 – 1973) is not just an incredible female Canadian golfer who won 16 career titles, is in the Canadian Sports Hall of Fame (1955), the Canadian Golf Hall of Fame (1971), and many others, but she and Mack descend from the same historic family where Mack refers to her as her great, great aunt.
+Ada Mackenzie (1891 – 1973) is not just an incredible female Canadian golfer who won 16 career titles, is in the Canadian Sports Hall of Fame (1955), the Canadian Golf Hall of Fame (1971), and many others, but she and Mack descend from the same historic family where Mack refers to her as her great, great cousin.

 In 1924, Ada founded the Ladies Golf Club of Toronto inspired by the fact that she wasn’t allowed to play on the weekends at other clubs (among other reasons like being the first women only golf club in North America).
 She opened the club with the help of Stanley Thompson posing as her husband in order to be granted a loan because back then women needed a right hand-“man” (literally) in order to apply.